Sidney boil order to remain in effect for part or all of Wednesday

-The company expected to be able to lift the boil order late afternoon or early evening Wednesday, she said, “but it could be the next day depending on when we run samples.”
+The company expected to be able to lift the boil order late this afternoon or early this evening, she said, “but it could be the next day depending on when we run samples.”

 The company said a contractor working in the area hit a transmission water main, which caused a drop in water pressure.